WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

    :figwidth: 250pt
    :align: center

-   Demonstration of output.plotWaves() method for the OSWEC example.
+   Demonstration of output.saveViz() method for the OSWEC example.

 .. _user-advanced-features-paraview: